ShubhamSood1406/DSA-Pattern/README.md

 -	152 Maximum Product Subarray
 -	2270 Number of Ways to Split Array
 -	304 Range Sum Query 2D

+## 8. Matrix Traversal
+Problems involving 2D arrays (matrices) are often solved using row-column traversal or manipulation based on matrix properties.
+-	733 Flood Fill
+-	200 Number of Islands
+-	130 Surrounded Regions
+-	48 Rotate Image
+-	54 Spiral Matrix
+-	73 Set Matrix Zeroes
+-	289 Game of Life

+## 2. Overlapping Intervals / Merge Intervals
+Use this pattern to deal with overlapping intervals, helping to create a more organized and efficient structure.
+Intervals are often manipulated through sorting and merging based on their start and end times.
+-	56 Merge Intervals (Basic Merge)
+-	57 Insert Interval (Interval Insertion)
+-	435 Non-overlapping intervals
+-	731 My Calendar II
+-	452 Minimum Number of Arrows to Burst Balloons

+## 12. Modified Binary Search
+An adaptation of the binary search for situations where a standard binary search doesn't apply.
+A modified version of binary search that applies to rotated arrays, unsorted arrays, or specialized conditions.
+-	33 Search in Rotated Sorted Array
+-	153 Find Minimum in Rotated Sorted Array
+-	240 Search a 2D Matrix II
+-	875 Koko Eating Bananas
+-	162 Find Peak Element
+-	540 Single Element in a Sorted Array
+-	1870 Minimum Speed to Arrive on Time
+-	1011 Capacity to Ship Packages Within 'd' Days
+-	1095 Find in Mountain Array
+-	4 Median of Two Sorted Arrays

+## 1. Fast and Slow Pointers
+Used in linked list or array problems, this pattern is ideal for detecting cycles or finding a midpoint.
+-	141 Linked List Cycle
+-	202 Happy Number
+-	287 Find the Duplicate Number
+-	142 Linked List Cycle II
+-	19 Remove nth Node from the End of List
+-	243 Palindrome Linked List

+## 7. Linked List in-place reversal
+Reversing a linked list in place without using extra space is key for problems that require in-place list manipulations.
+206. Reverse Linked List
+-	92 Reverse Linked List II
+-	24 Swap Nodes in Pairs
+-	206 Reverse Linked List
+-	25 Reverse Nodes in k-Group
+-	24 Swap Nodes in Pairs

+## 11. Backtracking / Recursion
+Backtracking helps in problems where you need to explore all potential solutions, such as solving puzzles, generating combinations, or finding paths.
+- 46 Permutations
+-	78 Subsets
+-	51 N-Queens
+-	Permutation II
+-	39 Combination Sum
+-	22 Generate Parenthesis
+-	51 N-Queens
+-	37 Sudoku Solver
+-	131 Palindrome Partitioning
+-	79 Word Search

+## 13. Bitwise XOR
+Description: XOR is a powerful bitwise operator that can solve problems like finding single numbers or efficiently pairing elements.
+-	Missing Number
+-	Single Number II
+-	Single Number III
+-	Find the Original Array of Prefix XOR
+-	XOR Queries of a Subarray

 ## 4. Sliding Window
 This pattern is used to track a subset of data within a larger dataset.
 It's particularly useful in array or string problems when you need to maintain a 'window' of elements satisfying a certain condition.